obouaziz/FastPseudo/README.md

 We now illustrate the pseudo-values for the RMST.
 We first simulate data according to a linear model with two covariates.
-It can be shown that the corresponding RMST will then follow a linear relationship with respect to the two covariates and their two interactions.
-The true effects were empirically estimated on a sample of size 1e7 and were found to be equal to 3.812552, 0.05705492, 0.05730445, 0.1044318.
+It can be shown that the corresponding RMST will then follow a linear relationship with respect to the four covariates constructed from all
+possible interactions.
+The true effects were empirically estimated (using the true times) on a sample of size 1e7 and were found to be equal to 3.812552, 0.05705492, 0.05730445, 0.1044318.

 ``` r
 #Simulation in a linear model